|Author||Yoav Weiss, Dror Tirosh, Alex Forshtat|

 The sender calls

-and splits it between the sender and the other relay who delivered the penalize_repeated_nonce call.
+and sends half of it to the sender who delivered the

 The sender then proceeds to select a new relay and send the original transaction.